HMS Eagle (1918): Inter-war

 Eagle was assigned to the Mediterranean Fleet on 7 June 1924 after she commissioned on 26 February and finished working up.
 She was the largest aircraft carrier in the world at the time and embarked 24 aircraft in four six-aircraft flights of the Fleet Air Arm of the Royal Air Force.
 These consisted of No. 402 Flight with Fairey Flycatchers, No. 422 Flight with Blackburn Blackburn reconnaissance aircraft, No. 440 Flight (Supermarine Seagull flying boats) and No. 460 Flight with Blackburn Dart torpedo bombers.

-While in the Mediterranean, one flight usually operated ashore at either RAF Hal Far, Malta, or Aboukir, Egypt.
+While in the Mediterranean, one flight usually operated ashore at either RAF Hal Far in Malta, or Aboukir in Egypt.
 The Seagulls proved to be unsatisfactory in service and they were replaced by Fairey IIIDs in January 1925.
 Avro Bison spotters of No. 421B Flight operated aboard for a time in late 1925.
 Eagle sailed for Devonport at the end of 1925 for a brief refit where the longitudinal arresting gear was removed as it had been found to be virtually useless in service.
 Two single QF 2-pounder pom-pom light anti-aircraft guns were added forward of the 4-inch guns on the flight deck in front of the island and the ship's petrol capacity was increased to 14,190 impgal.